CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

    ![](../../media/Genetest.png)

-1. Copy the code generated by Copilot in the **UserControllerTests.cs** file which will be similar to the below code.
+1. Copy the code generated by Copilot in the **UserControllerTests.cs** file, which will be similar to the code below.

    ```
     using Xunit;